 150 Delicious and Healthy Recipes Using Foods from the World's Greatest Grocery Store

 Cream cheese is another food that vegans in the dark ages simply had to go without.
 That’s no longer the case thanks to some mind-boggling advancements in vegan substitutery.
-Miyokos, which is sold at all Trader Joe’s locations, is a personal favorite and while nothing is as good as the real thing, Miyoko’s vegan cream cheese, made with cashew and coconut, comes close.
-It works well in recipes that call for cream cheese, too!Buy Now
+Miyoko’s, which is sold at all Trader Joe’s locations, is a personal favorite and while nothing is as good as the real thing, Miyoko’s vegan cream cheese, made with cashew and coconut, comes close.
+It works well in recipes that call for cream cheese, too, and is a great partner to TJ’s also-vegan Peach Bellini Jam!Buy Now

-It’s almost s’mores season and if you’re planning a camping trip with vegan attendees, you’d be wise to get your hands on a pack or two of these vegan marshmallows (and some vegan chocolate, of course).Buy Now
+It’s high s’mores season (probably why these have jumped up in price from around $12 since May!) and if you’re planning a camping trip with vegan attendees, you’d be wise to get your hands on a pack or two of these vegan marshmallows (and some vegan chocolate, of course).Buy Now

 Related Reading: How to Make Dairy-Free Ice Cream